- Task: Given a Twitter feed, determine whether its author is keen to be a spreader of fake news.

-After having addressed several aspects of author profiling in social media from 2013 to 2018 (age and gender, also together with personality, gender and language variety, and gender from a multimodality perspective), this year we aim at investigating whether the author of a Twitter feed is a bot or a human.
-Furthermore, in case of human, to profile the gender of the author.
+After having addressed several aspects of author profiling in social media from 2013 to 2019 (bot detection, age and gender, also together with personality, gender and language variety, and gender from a multimodality perspective), this year we aim at investigating whether the author of a Twitter feed is a fake news spreader or real news spreader.

 As in previous years, we propose the task from a multilingual perspective: